 The Board has oversight of the organisation’s corporate governance affairs and related policies and procedures.
 It is responsible for the stewardship of ICD, seeking to ensure that ICD’s investment management and operational arrangements are functioning effectively.

-The governance of ICD is achieved through the delegation of certain authorities including to various active committees that regularly report to and operate under the overall oversight of the Board of Directors.
+The governance of ICD is achieved through the delegation of certain authorities including to various committees that report to and operate under the overall oversight of the Board of Directors.

 The Investment Committee comprises three Board members.
 The Investment Committee is primarily responsible for the review and recommendation to the Board of ICD’s investment strategy, oversight of the performance of investments made by ICD, and approval of investment transactions.